Amaus-p/PhonHuBERT/README.md

 This repository is under Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+Our paper: "PhonHuBERT: A Phoneme Transcription Tool for Song Datasets" Can be found on this [link](https://link.springer.com/chapter/10.1007/978-981-97-4399-5_12)

 # PhonHuBERT
 This repository contains the code for PhonHuBERT model: an Aligned Phoneme Sequence Transcription tool for Singing Voice Synthesis dataset automatic annotation.
 In this work, we use HuBERT model as an encoder to generate hidden-space vectors (which would have clustered singing information) as it was done in this GitHub repository [DiffSVCS](https://github.com/prophesier/diff-svc).
 Our model is based on a serie of BLSTM layers to decode the encoded information by HuBERT and on MSE loss for the training part.